 To me, the personal and the Buddhist are too close to be separated so I am happy to accept the title of Buddhist.
 I just demand that the kind of Buddhist I am be seated wholeheartedly at the Great Feast where definitions of suffering have come on since Siddharta and Tsongkhapa and our other wonderful forebears in the struggle for greater knowledge and practices.
 At the Feast, I am sat among great women and men from all over the globe from great varieties of human traditions, experiments, and striving, and there are many answers to what is ignorance, to what is suffering, and to what we should do about each that transcend the limits of Buddhist thought.
-There at the Feast I am a better Buddhist; no, not better necessarily than other Buddhists.
-This is not a damn competition!
-Rather, what is obvious is that we know more than we ever did.
+There at the Feast I am a better Buddhist.
+What is obvious is that we know more than we ever did.
 This means that we have more resources for both understanding the qualities and range of ignorance and suffering, and far more resources for tackling both in their multiple manifestations.
 It is also means we all have a duty to do our part to ensure that this knowledge and these practices do not remain as mere materials for the elites, for the privileged, for the few, or that they remain in the hands of those who are drunk on ideology and are likely to give rise to yet new forms of ignorance and suffering.
 The Great Feast is where we can all get better at the real projects contained in the greatest moments of our human species.

 I personally happen to be most interested in those moments where we tried to figure out how to help those caught in the confines of pain and ignorance to see that there are so often ways out of both.
 For this reason, I am clearly Buddhist.